-As IT profesional, you understand the importance of protecting sensitive corporate data from theft or loss.
+As IT profesional, you understand the importance of protecting sensitive corporate data from theft or lost devices.
 While anti-theft measures for devices are essential, data wiping is a crucial aspect of security.
 Don't underestimate your data's value- it's your business's lifeblood, and that’s why data wiping can safeguard your company's most precious asset.

 We can’t store it all in a box.
 As modern corporations of the 21st century, we’ve embedded information technology throughout our company’s structure into sensors, processors, cloud computing, laptops, and mobile devices.